Erwinex/Uload/README.md

 ## Also read this

-I know it can be way more better than it is so if did any change thing and made it better you can always share it whit others 🙂
+I know it can be way better than it is so if did any change thing and made it better you can always share it whit others 🙂